-- Childbirth is associated with an increased risk of mental disorders in mothers, with and without previous problems, and suicide is the leading cause of overall maternal deaths in the first year.
-Up to 20% of women are estimated to experience a mental health need during pregnancy or in the first year after the birth of a child.
-During pregnancy, 12% of women experience depression, 13% anxiety and between 5-7.5% an eating disorder while during the postnatal period, 15-20% of women experience depression and anxiety and 0.1-0.2% experience postpartum psychosis . - Perinatal depression, anxiety and depression are estimated to carry a societal cost of approximately £8 billion for each oneyear cohort of births in the UK. - There is a large evidence base on the associations between perinatal mental disorders and childhood adverse mental outcomes, particularly for perinatal depression and antenatal alcohol use.
-Untreated perinatal mental health conditions can have long-term impacts on the physical and mental health outcomes of babies, as well as mothers and families.
-Social determinants Factors which can influence the likelihood of experiencing perinatal mental health concerns include: previous experience of mental health conditions; biological causes; lack of support and associated stress and exhaustion; difficult childhood experiences, including abuse, neglect and traumatic events; unplanned or unwanted pregnancy; experiences of abuse; stressful living conditions, such as with money problems or with insecure or poor housing and employment; and other major life events, such as bereavement, moving house or the breakup of a relationship.
-Women from socioeconomically deprived backgrounds and immigrant, asylum seeking and refugee women are seen to be at particular risk of perinatal mental health concerns.
-Discrimination during pregnancy has a potential role in perinatal mental health.
-Access to services Stigma around perinatal mental health needs can act as a barrier to seeking health.
-Evidence (prior to recent expansion of services) shows challenges to accessing specialist care include limitations in the capacity to provide mother-infant psychological interventions, including the provision of beds and adequate staffing, and considerable variation about what is available in different regions.
-Women living rurally are more likely to experience perinatal mental health conditions, where accessing care can be more challenging due to the long distance, cost, time and practicality of travel to specialist services predominantly based in urban areas.
-80 Experience of services Research (prior to recent expansion of services) shows regional inequality in the experience and provision of perinatal mental health services, with variation in the professional advice, behaviour and care experienced by respondents.
-However, Scotland had some of the highest rates of women not being referred to further support compared to other regions of the UK and 41% of women who were referred to support services had to wait more than four weeks to be seen.
-Data and evidence gaps Key evidence gaps relating to perinatal mental health include: Evidence around the mental health impacts of discrimination around pregnancy and maternity, particularly within employment contexts Evidence around the mental health of LGBTI+ parents, including same sex male couples and trans masculine and non-binary pregnancy.
+- Childbirth is associated with an increased risk of mental disorders in mothers, with and without previous problems, and suicide is the leading cause of overall maternal deaths in the first year.69 Up to 20% of women are estimated to experience a mental health need during pregnancy or in the first year after the birth of a child.70 During pregnancy, 12% of women experience depression, 13% anxiety and between 5-7.5% an eating disorder while during the postnatal period, 15-20% of women experience depression and anxiety and 0.1-0.2% experience postpartum psychosis71. - Perinatal depression, anxiety and depression are estimated to carry a societal cost of approximately £8 billion for each oneyear cohort of births in the UK. - There is a large evidence base on the associations between perinatal mental disorders and childhood adverse mental outcomes, particularly for perinatal depression and antenatal

+7211 alcohol use.
+73 Untreated perinatal mental health conditions can have long-term impacts on the physical and mental health outcomes of babies, as well as mothers and families.
+Coolel Social - Factors which can influence the likelihood of experiencing determinants perinatal mental health concerns include: previous experience of mental health conditions; biological causes; lack of support and associated stress and exhaustion; difficult childhood experiences, including abuse, neglect and traumatic events; unplanned or unwanted pregnancy; experiences of abuse; stressful living conditions, such as with money problems or with insecure or poor housing and employment; and other major life events, such as bereavement, moving house or the breakup of a relationship.
+74 - Women from socioeconomically deprived backgrounds 75 and immigrant, asylum seeking and refugee women 76 are seen to be at particular risk of perinatal mental health concerns. - Discrimination during pregnancy has a potential role in perinatal mental health.
+77 Access to - Stigma around perinatal mental health needs can act as a services barrier to seeking health.
+78 - Evidence (prior to recent expansion of services) shows challenges to accessing specialist care include limitations in the capacity to provide mother-infant psychological interventions, including the provision of beds and adequate staffing, and considerable variation about what is available in different regions.
+79 - Women living rurally are more likely to experience perinatal mental health conditions, where accessing care can be more challenging due to the long distance, cost, time and practicality of travel to specialist services predominantly based in urban areas.
+80 Experience of - Research (prior to recent expansion of services) shows services regional inequality in the experience and provision of perinatal mental health services, with variation in the professional advice, behaviour and care experienced by respondents.
+81 - However, Scotland had some of the highest rates of women not being referred to further support compared to other regions of the UK and 41% of women who were referred to support services had to wait more than four weeks to be seen.
+82 - Dete end Data and - Key evidence gaps relating to perinatal mental health include: evidence - Evidence around the mental health impacts of discrimination gaps around pregnancy and maternity, particularly within employment contexts - Evidence around the mental health of LGBTI+ parents, including same sex male couples and trans masculine and non-binary pregnancy.
+L 1